chrisdavis0375/Train-Scheduler/README.md

 *What this app does

 -This app allows the user to manage train schedules by being able to view train names, frequencies, arrival times, and destinations.
-All train data is stored in a realtime firebase database and then returned and appended to the table with, then based on the ETA, momentjs will calculate how minutes away the train is from arriving.
+All train data is stored in a realtime firebase database and then returned and appended to the table, then based on the ETA, momentjs will calculate how minutes away the train is from arriving.

 *How its useful